mindthegapdv/reco-engine/README.md

 ### Load data into graphdb
 `python3 graphdb_provision.py`
-Also resets database to factory condition if you mess up :) s
+Also resets database to factory condition if you mess up :)

 ## Endpoints 101